patzaro/blog-personal/content/blog/Ojo con los tags.md

 ---
-title: Es mi primer post
+title: Ojo con los tags
 description: This is a post on My Blog about agile frameworks.
 date: 2025-07-18
 tags: